iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > You should be able to report if you have been exposed to someone with covid or if you know that you had it without having a test.
 Example, if a family member had it and you are caring for them and you got sick, you don't need to test the know that it was from covid.
 That could be different levels of reporting from suspected covid to confirmed if you're worried about false reports.
 SMH tried to report a known exposure but can't without a test = dumb<br> :date: __2021-01-19 19:04:29__

-> I just opened the app and saw that the last time it checked my exposure was 12/26.
-That's almost a month ago!<br> :date: __2021-01-18 21:20:02__

 #### 1-star reviews